mkhalil1998/EC-601-Twitter_Project/README.md

 -------------------------

-I export the google api code and write a unit test to experiment with different inputs and test the output you would get
+I export the google api code and write a unit test to experiment with different inputs and test the output you would get.

 To run this python file:
 Type the sample text you want to text, change the assert function to the expected output